hannahchapman79/BaliFlux/README.md

 ## Description

-Bali Flux is a Next.js and React front end that brings together AI & local knowledge to generate a personalised itinerary.
+Bali Guide is a Next.js and React front end that brings together AI & local knowledge to generate a personalised itinerary.
 The UI is built with Tailwind CSS and Hero UI.

 ### Tech Stack